openhab/openhabian/docs/openhabian.md

 <a id="manual-setup"></a>
 ### Other Linux Systems (add openHABian just like any other software)

-Going beyond what the RPi image provides, you can also openHABian on x86 hardware on top of any existing Debian installation.
+Going beyond what the RPi image provides, you can also install openHABian on x86 hardware on top of any existing Debian installation.
 Please note that the unattended install is tailored to work for Raspberries.
 We cannot test HW/OS combos beyond RPis upfront so there is no promise for this work.
 See the [Hardware](#hardware) and [OS](os-support) sections for details on supported hardware and OSs before you proceed.